-The financial statements on pages 13 to 39 were approved and authorised for issue by the Board of Directors on 14 January 2021.
+The notes to the financial statements on pages 20 to 43 form an integral part of these financial statements.
+The financial statements on pages 16 to 43 were approved and authorised for issue by the Board of Directors on 19 October 2021.